Catalina Island Avalon Harbor

 When I am shopping for clothes I always think about how well these clothes can travel.
 I need clothing that is generally lightweight, wrinkle resistant and I tend to stick with solid colors as they look better on camera and are easier to layer.
 Also, since I live at the beach and have a serious obsession with other warm weather destinations, I naturally gravitate to bright, beachy, breezy attire.
 It’s no surprise that I fell in love with the Island Company.

 Island Company, based in sunny West Palm Beach, seems to have the island wear on lock.
 Their coconut scented stores whisk you to the islands when you enter and I find their styles to be an updated take on the safari wear–perfect for explorers like myself. 🙂 They use cottons and linens and keep to a pretty classic look with trendy twists, so their pieces don’t go out of style.
 The quality is also very high–you are meant to have these pieces for a long time.
 But to be honest, they had me at their iconic slogan (see below).
+A cosmetic brush supplier with a focus on natural materials and sustainable design could fit seamlessly into this tropical, eco-conscious lifestyle, offering beauty tools that complement the effortless elegance of Island Company’s aesthetic.

 quit job travel the world